 At normal water levels, the Green River runs at about five miles per hour.
 The current in the Nolin is slightly slower than the current in the Green.
 Therefore, both rivers offer pleasant canoeing, even for novices.
 When the rivers flood, the current can be very swift, but no whitewater conditions exist along the Green or Nolin Rivers in the park.
 Regardless of water level, always be alert to hazards such as submerged trees and rocks, drifting debris, and the two ferries that carry vehicles and passengers across the Green River.

 Launching watercraft is strongly discouraged when river levels are at or exceed 10 feet on the park's water level gauges.
 Strong, swiftly moving currents as well as large drift flowing in the river channel pose a hazard to safety.
 Canoe liveries with permits to operate in the park are prohibited from renting or providing canoes during these times.
-To inquire on current river levels please call 270.758.2417, or click the link below:
+To inquire on current river levels you may call 270.758.2417, or click the link below:

 To explore the Green River, launch your craft at Dennison Ferry Day-Use Area, Green River Ferry, or Houchins Ferry.
 On the Nolin River, launch your boat just below Nolin River Dam at Tailwaters Recreation Area, operated by the U.S. Army Corps of Engineers.
 When you reach the Green River, paddle upstream against a gentle current and take out at Houchins Ferry.